 Sign 1.
 You Have Stopped Growing and There Is No Path Forward

-Career stagnation is one of the most reliable indicators that a job change is warranted, and it is one of the most consistently rationalised.
-The professional who has stopped growing and knows it will often frame the situation as needing to be more patient, work harder, or wait for the right opportunity rather than acknowledging that the absence of growth has become a structural feature of the environment rather than a temporary condition.
+Career stagnation is one of the most reliable indicators that a job change is warranted.
+It is also one of the most consistently rationalised.
+Professionals who have stopped growing often frame it as needing more patience or working harder.
+Rarely do they acknowledge that the absence of growth has become structural, not temporary.

 The critical distinction is between a temporary plateau and a structural ceiling.
-Temporary plateaus are normal features of professional development: periods where the accumulation of learning slows, where consolidation of existing capability matters more than acquisition of new capability, and where the right response is deliberate development rather than departure.
-Structural ceilings are genuine limits imposed by the role, the organisation, or the industry that cannot be resolved by performing better, working harder, or being more patient.
+Temporary plateaus are normal features of professional development where consolidation matters more than acquisition of new capability.
+Structural ceilings, however, are genuine limits imposed by the role, organisation, or industry.
+Better performance and more patience cannot resolve them.

-The indicators of a structural career ceiling are specific enough to assess honestly.
-Promotions that are consistently given to external hires rather than internal candidates regardless of performance signal an organisation that does not develop from within.
-A manager who is not going anywhere and whose role is the natural next step for you creates a blockage that performance cannot solve.
-Skill requirements in your field evolving in directions that your current role does not allow you to develop create a competency gap that will widen every year you stay.
-Performance reviews that are consistently positive but produce no advancement, no increased responsibility, and no meaningful change in compensation signal an organisation that values your current output but has no investment in your trajectory.
+Several indicators signal a structural ceiling clearly.
+Promotions consistently going to external hires regardless of internal performance signal an organisation that does not develop from within.
+A manager who is not moving on and whose role is your natural next step creates a blockage performance cannot solve.
+Skill requirements in your field evolving in directions your current role cannot develop will widen the competency gap every year.
+Consistently positive performance reviews that produce no advancement, no increased responsibility, and no meaningful compensation change signal an organisation invested in your output but not your trajectory.

-The patience test: There is a meaningful difference between patience (waiting for a real opportunity that is genuinely possible) and passivity (waiting for something that the evidence suggests is not coming).
+Finally, apply the patience test.
 Have you raised the advancement question directly with your manager?
-Have you been given a specific timeline and concrete criteria for the next step?
-If not, you may be practising passivity rather than patience.
+Have you received a specific timeline and concrete criteria for the next step?
+Without these, you may be practising passivity rather than patience.

 Sign 2.
 Your Compensation Has Fallen Behind the Market